abhishekagarwalnpl/QHAL-copy/specs/hal_architecture.rst

 In Level 1, the ability to make mid-circuit measurements, and control of the QPU based on the measurement outcome, is included.
-This requires the controlling device to make changes or store results on the quantum device, on the order of gate time order and hence well below the decoherence time, so communication must also be of very low latency.
+This requires the controlling device to make changes or store results on the quantum device, on the order of gate time and hence well below the decoherence time, so communication must also be of very low latency.
 The following table summarises the HAL three levels, and the timescales and corresponding algorithms considered in the first version of the specification.